Our passion for Global Education

 - Philosophy for Children

-- Gender Equality in Schools – a whole-school approach
+- Gender Equity in Schools – a whole-school approach (Gender Action)

 We work on specific projects that enhance Global Learning teaching resources and research.